In this article, you will learn about cultivating compassion through training and how compassion can be measured.

 Devised for individuals with severe and enduring mental health problems, compassion-focused therapy is an integrated and multi-modal approach concerned with alleviating the sense of shame and high levels of self-criticism we often experience.
 Through compassion-focused therapy, those who find it difficult to stimulate certain positive emotions can learn to do so through compassion and self-compassion practices.

-Mindful self-compassion (MSC) was developed by Neff & Germer (2012) as a program to help cultivate self-compassion, that is treating yourself with the same kindness, concern, and support you would show to a good friend.
-MSC combines the skills of mindfulness and self-compassion to enhance our capacity for emotional well-being.
+Mindful self-compassion (MSC) was developed by Neff and Germer (2013) as a program to help cultivate self-compassion, that is treating yourself with the same kindness, concern, and support you would show to a good friend.
+MSC combines the skills of mindfulness and self-compassion to enhance our capacity for emotional wellbeing.

 Designed for members of the general public, the program draws upon Tibetan Buddhist practices – incorporating traditional meditation and other informal self-compassion practices with evidence-based literature examining the benefits of self-compassion.